Babcock order book rises to 13.5 billion pounds

 Babcock has profited over the past few years as military and engineering clients, under pressure from tighter government budgets, outsourced work to cut costs.

-The nature of contracts such as warship maintenance and refitting and nuclear decommissioning, which tend to be complex and long-term, has helped it steer clear of the scandals and close scrutiny that have hit some of its biggest outsourcing peers, including Serco (SRP.L) and G4S (GFS.L).
+The nature of contracts such as warship maintenance and refitting and nuclear decommissioning, which tend to be complex and long-term, has helped it steer clear of the scandals and close scrutiny that have hit some of its biggest outsourcing peers, including Serco and G4S.

 "Babcock's interim management statement reassures on several fronts," said analysts at brokerage Jefferies, who have a "buy" rating on the stock.